Home

 A calm coastal instrument, hand-built in Maine.

-A hardwood frame around a 7-inch screen, crowned with a lighthouse-inspired strip of light and stood up on a machined aluminum kickstand.
-It shows the weather, tides, sky, surf and the next ferry, computes the sun and moon on-device, and updates over the air.
+A local-first, privacy-first, open device.
+A hardwood frame around a 7-inch screen, with a slim lit diffuser strip above the glass and a machined aluminum kickstand on the back.
+It puts a beautiful, easy-to-read face on the weather, tides, sky, surf and the next ferry, computes the sun and moon on-device, and updates over the air.
 No account.
 No subscription.

-Each instrument is cut, assembled and finished one at a time.
-Choose the wood; the lit crown and the aluminum stand come standard.
+Each instrument is cut, assembled and finished one at a time, built for the rugged New England coast and the wind-and-salt-whipped cedar-shingle houses along it.
+Choose the wood; the lit diffuser strip and the machined aluminum stand come standard.

-The top piece is drawn from a lighthouse lantern: a tapered cap holding a warm strip of light, the physical echo of the Data Beams mark.
+Just above the glass, a slim frosted strip diffuses a row of warm LEDs into one soft line, the physical echo of the Data Beams mark.
 It glows soft and warm, never a harsh white bar.

 On the back, a brushed-aluminum easel leg hinges near the top and angles to the surface, exactly like the support on a picture frame.
 One clean metal element against the wood.